gurditsingh/hydeout/_posts/test.md

  - To apply any parameters first we need the information regarding the Cluster Size accordingly we can supply the parameters.
  - We need the information regarding the Instance type used in the Cluster like General Purpose, Compute-optimized, Memory-optimized, Storage-optimized and etc.
- - We need the information regarding the
+ - We need the information regardin the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NzY0MTUzNzQsMTYwNjkzNjA5Nyw1OD
+eyJoaXN0b3J5IjpbLTgxOTAzMDc0MywtMTc3NjQxNTM3NCwxNj
-Q3NzM4MzksMTQzNzI5MTY0NSwtMjA4ODc0NjYxMiwzOTA4Mjc2
+A2OTM2MDk3LDU4NDc3MzgzOSwxNDM3MjkxNjQ1LC0yMDg4NzQ2
-OTcsLTY0MDY4ODc2NSw0NTQwOTgyOTAsLTEyNDU2MTkxMTQsMT
+NjEyLDM5MDgyNzY5NywtNjQwNjg4NzY1LDQ1NDA5ODI5MCwtMT
-YyNzg1NDAxNywtMTc5NzcwMjY0OCwtMTY1NDMwMDM1LDc4NjM4
+I0NTYxOTExNCwxNjI3ODU0MDE3LC0xNzk3NzAyNjQ4LC0xNjU0
-MzQ4NSwtNzMwMzYxMzI3LC0yMDMwNzAyOTI2LDUzODg1Mjk4Ni
+MzAwMzUsNzg2MzgzNDg1LC03MzAzNjEzMjcsLTIwMzA3MDI5Mj
-wyNzQ1NzEyMDcsMTA4MjkwMzYwOSwxNzAwNTk5NTUwLDE1OTc5
+YsNTM4ODUyOTg2LDI3NDU3MTIwNywxMDgyOTAzNjA5LDE3MDA1
-MDY4MF19
+OTk1NTBdfQ==
 -->